hdrummon/HugoHdrummon/content/post/Write-Ups/Me and My Girlfriend Write up 1.md

 </figcaption>
 </figure>

 Boom so now I know that there are 2 open ports I can use.
 But one of them being port 80 with an apache version shows that there's a website.
-So now I'm going to see if i can access the website normally.
+So now I'm going to see if I can access the website normally.

 <figure>
 <img src="/img/Untitled 2.png" >